Breakfast & Brunch | Snacks, Sides & Appetizers

 1. Preheat your oven to 350°F and lightly grease a large baking sheet or line it with parchment paper.

-3. In a separate smaller bowl, whisk together the maple syrup, honey, coconut oil, and vanilla until combined.
+3. In a separate smaller bowl, whisk together the maple syrup, honey, coconut oil, and vanilla extract until smooth and combined.

-4. Pour the mixture over the oats and stir well, making sure everything is evenly coated.
+4. Pour the wet mixture over the oats and stir it really well, coating everything evenly.

-6. Spread the granola out in an even layer on your prepared baking sheet.
+5. Spread the granola in an even layer on your prepared baking sheet and press it down firmly.

-8. Remove from the oven and let it cool completely.
+7. Remove the granola from the oven and let it cool completely.
 It’ll get nice and crispy while cooling.

 Recipe Tips & Notes